- Finance Home

 Note: No more than 25% of the general funds’ reserves may be held in land at any one-time.

-The Golf, Tennis, Street, Water, Wastewater, LO-Tigard Water Supply Partnership and Surface Water funds shall each maintain general contingencies equal to at least 10% of their operational requirements.
+The Golf, Tennis, Street, Water, Sewer, LO-Tigard Water Supply Partnership and Stormwater funds shall each maintain general contingencies equal to at least 10% of their operational requirements.

 The Systems Development Charges Fund shall maintain general contingencies equal to the net balance of the fund.